Ukraine

 BACKGROUND:

-Since 24 February 2022, when Russian Armed Forces launched a full-scale invasion of Ukraine, cities and towns across the country have been bombarded with indiscriminate explosive weapons.
-The UN Human Rights Council-mandated Commission of Inquiry (CoI) on Ukraine has documented evidence of war crimes committed against the civilian population by Russian forces, including indiscriminate attacks, torture and sexual and gender-based violence.
-The UN has verified more than 11,662 civilian deaths since the start of the conflict while emphasizing that there are likely thousands of unverified casualties.
-The conflict has caused a massive humanitarian crisis, displacing at least 10 million people, including more than 6.5 million who fled to neighboring countries.
+On 24 February 2022 Russian Armed Forces launched a full-scale invasion of Ukraine.
+Since then, cities and towns across the country have been bombarded with indiscriminate explosive weapons and Russian forces have perpetrated likely war crimes against the civilian population, including indiscriminate attacks, systematic use of torture and sexual and gender-based violence.
+The UN has verified more than 11,973 civilian deaths since the start of the conflict while emphasizing that there are likely thousands of unverified casualties.
+The conflict has caused a massive humanitarian crisis, displacing at least 10 million people, including more than 6.5 million who have fled to neighboring countries.

 The UN Human Rights Monitoring Mission in Ukraine (HRMMU) has documented the widespread use of heavy artillery and multiple launch rocket systems, unguided missiles, airstrikes and illegal cluster munitions in populated areas.
 Schools, homes, water and sanitation systems, energy-related infrastructure and civilian shelters have been routinely targeted.
-The World Health Organization has verified over 1,908 attacks on healthcare since February 2022.
-Russian forces have bombed and pillaged historical and religious sites, and the UN Educational, Scientific and Cultural Organization has verified damage to at least 432 cultural and religious sites.
+The World Health Organization has verified over 2,120 attacks on healthcare since February 2022.
+Russian forces have bombed and pillaged historical and religious sites.
+The UN Educational, Scientific and Cultural Organization has verified damage to at least 457 cultural and religious sites.
 In areas under their control, Russia forces have perpetrated killings, rape and torture.
 Mass graves and burial sites have been found in areas retaken from Russian forces.

 Ukrainian and Russian forces have committed abuses against prisoners of war, including torture and ill-treatment, and have prosecuted accused “collaborators,” according to the HRMMU.
 The UN has documented violations of international law by Russian-affiliated mercenary operatives from the Wagner Group, including enforced disappearances, ill-treatment and extrajudicial executions of prisoners of war, which may amount to war crimes under international law.